 The programme council is an advisory body that contributes to efforts to enhance the quality of the programme of study.
-The programme council must consist of students, academic and administrative staff.
-The programme council must have external representatives or provide for input from external parties.
+The programme council is to consist of students, academic and administrative staff.
+The programme council is to have external representatives or provide for input from external parties.
 A programme council may serve several programmes of study.